wp-plugins/re-welcome/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Re-sends the welcome email for pending users.
+Adds a row action to resend the Welcome email

 == Description ==

-Adds a row action in Users > All Users for all Pending users that resends the Welcome email with a new password generated using the standard WordPress password generator.
+Adds a row action in Users > All Users that re-sends the Welcome email with a new password generated using the standard WordPress password generator.

 == Installation ==